I make these homemade cinnamon rolls every year for the holidays. Soft, gooey, and easy to make, they're always a hit with family and friends!

 How to Make Cinnamon Rolls

-After you’ve stirred the dough together, knead it!
-At this point, the dough will be sticky and springy.
-Knead it on a lightly floured surface until it becomes smooth.
-Then, form it into a ball and set it inside a large bowl greased with coconut oil.
-Cover the bowl and set it aside for one hour, until the dough has doubled in size.
+Then, let the dough rise.
+Form it into a ball and place it in a large bowl greased with coconut oil.
+Cover the bowl with a kitchen towel or plastic wrap and set it aside until the dough has doubled in size.

-Next, it’s time to roll!
+Next, roll out the dough.
 Turn the dough out onto a lightly floured surface and use a rolling pin to shape it into a large rectangle.
-This shape doesn’t have to be perfect, but the straighter the edges are, the more uniform your cinnamon rolls will be.
-Brush the rectangle with coconut oil and cover it with brown sugar and cinnamon, leaving a border around the edges.
+Brush the dough with coconut oil and sprinkle it evenly with brown sugar and cinnamon, leaving a border around the edges.

-Then, roll again!
+Then, roll and cut the rolls.
 Starting at a short end of the rectangle, roll the dough tightly into a log.

-When you’ve rolled up the dough, slice it into 12 even rolls.
-Place them in a large greased baking dish, cut-side up.
-Cover the rolls, and set them aside to rise for one more hour.
-You’re almost there!
+Use a sharp knife to slice the log into 12 even rolls.
+Place them in a large greased baking pan, cut side up.
+Cover the rolls and set them aside to rise for one more hour.

-Finally, bake the cinnamon rolls at 350 for 25-30 minutes, until they’re lightly golden brown.
-Remove them from the oven and allow them to cool for 10 minutes before adding the glaze.
-Serve warm, and enjoy!
+Finally, bake the cinnamon rolls at 350°F for 25 to 30 minutes, until they’re lightly golden brown.
+Remove them from the oven and allow them to cool for 10 minutes.

 Cinnamon Roll Recipe Tips